rstacruz/css-condense/README.md

 But you'll risk breaking things!
 --------------------------------

 Well, yes.
 You want a safe approach?
-Go with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
+Use `--safe` or go with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

 But hey, css-condense tries its best to make assumptions to ensure that no